mkotsovoulou/ods6001a/labs/lab5_1/README.md

-# Python Lab 5.1: ython Collections
+# Python Lab 5.1: Python Collections

 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >